simov/express-admin/markdown/compound.md

 ##Compound Primary Key
 ![Compound Primary Key][1]

-In `settings.json` each table can be configured to have multiple primary keys through its `pk` field (this is set automatically on project's first run)
+Inside the `settings.json` file each table can be configured to have multiple primary keys through its `pk` field _(set automatically on project's first run)_

 ```js
 "table": {